-The partnership will see over 1,000MW of solar electricity generated in the space of 10 years with further investment planned in the medium to long term.
+The partnership will see the development of over 1,000MW of ground-mounted solar projects in the space of 10 years with further investment planned in the medium to long term.

 With an increase in the carbon tax coming into effect recently, it’s clear that more needs to be done if Ireland wants to secure a reliable low-carbon energy future.

-At the moment over 30% of Ireland’s energy is produced from renewable resources, the bulk of which is generated through wind energy on wind farms across the country.
+At the moment over 30% of Ireland’s electricity is produced from renewable resources, the bulk of which is generated through wind energy on wind farms across the country.

 A recent partnership between the ESB and Irish renewable energy company, Harmony Solar, is a step in the right direction though and will help significantly with adding to the output of solar energy on Irish soil, not to mention the mix of renewables generated here.

 Harmony Solar Ireland Limited is a Wexford-based renewable energy company.
 It's Irish-owned, funded and managed and was established in 2016 by a team of Irish renewable energy entrepreneurs.

 The company’s management team has a strong track record in the renewable energy sector, especially solar energy, as well as large infrastructure projects.

 The recent deal brokered between the ESB and Harmony Solar will see an initial capital investment of €30 million to develop a number of ground-mounted solar projects in Ireland.

 The deal could potentially see over 1,000MW of large-scale solar projects developed by the year 2030, enough to power more than 230,000 homes - that’s over 10% of Irish households.